laravel/docs/collections.md

 <a name="method-after"></a>
 #### `after()` {.collection-method .first-collection-method}

-The `after` method returns the item after the given item.
-It returns `null` if the given item is not found or is the last item:
+The `after` method returns the item after the given item. `null` is returned if the given item is not found or is the last item:

     $collection = collect([1, 2, 3, 4, 5]);